Nevada DUI arrests, court process and trials

 - Decline to file charges, or

-- Formally charge you with a Nevada DUI.
+- Formally charge you with a DUI.

-You will be issued a citation and formally charged to appear in court on a certain date for your arraignment.
+You will be issued a citation and formally required to appear in court on a certain date for your arraignment.
 If you fail to appear, a bench warrant for your arrest will be issued and your bail (if any) will be forfeited.

 4. Choosing a Nevada DUI lawyer